MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-mrtk-hub.md

 ---
 title: Introduction to the Mixed Reality Toolkit Hub for Unreal
-description: Learn the basics of using the MRTK Hub to aquire MRTK plugins for Unreal.
+description: Learn the basics of using the MRTK Hub to acquire MRTK plugins for Unreal.
 author: camccaf-msft
 ms.author: camccaf
 ms.date: 07/05/2021